riversun/d6/README.md

 }
 ```

+**Step4.Run to generate source code**

-You can get the source code like this.
+Now, you can get the source code like this.

 ```
 import org.riversun.d6.D6Model;